 Skills-based routing

-If you don't turn on the skill timeout, email and messaging tickets with skills remain in the queue indefinitely until an agent with all of the matching skills becomes available, and calls remain in the queue until the maximum queue wait time is reached and the call is sent to voicemail.
+If you don't turn on the skills timeout, email and messaging tickets with skills remain in the queue indefinitely until an agent with all of the matching skills becomes available, and calls remain in the queue until the maximum queue wait time is reached and the call is sent to voicemail.

 See About using skills to route tickets.